NewBoCo logo and return to home page link

 Teams describe the unique attributes of their city and their solution to the annual challenge (1,500-word max.)

-Teams build a physical model of their city (in one piece or multiple segments) using recycled materials and include one moving part.
+Teams build a physical model of their city using recycled materials and include one moving part.

 Teams develop and use a project plan to help them stay organized and focused.